 2. Listen to Your Users

-After learning all the ins and outs of SuperWorld myself, I became so familiar with the product that I began to assume other users were just as familiar with it.
+After learning all the ins and outs of SuperWorld myself, I became so familiar with the product that it almost biased my view of it.
 However, throughout the design process, we tested and retested our designs several times, and gathered lots of constructive criticism from users.
 I learned that although a product may be intuitive to one user, it could be confusing to others.
 It is critical to listen to the needs of all users, and take a user-centered approach while designing.